usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 Given these considerations on balance, *correctness* comes first in order of priority, while *usability* and *testability* come second and third.

-Some possible use scenarios include:
+### Some possible use scenarios

-Newbies who need to validate data
+- Newbies who need to validate data
-Regular users of a metaschema or metaschema-based tech who need to validate data who need to confirm the correctness of others' validations Developers of metaschema-based applications who wish to use or deploy easy services who prefer to focus on implementing semantics not on modeling and validating to models - but who need to validate Developers of Metaschema who wish to compare implementation strategies and approaches XSLT/XSpec students and devs since the codebase aims to be transparent and traceable as well as useful in operation
+- Regular users of a metaschema or metaschema-based tech
+  - who need to validate data
+  - who need to confirm the correctness of others' validations
+- Developers of metaschema-based applications
+  - who wish to use or deploy easy services
+  - who prefer to focus on implementing semantics not on modeling and validating to models - but who need to validate

-Use cases we have not catered to
-  Developers who wish to build metaschema-aware applications - this is more a black box - while at core this is a code generator, it is not designed to be easily extensible as such or produce a 'library' - you might prefer to reverse engineer it
-  Robots or 'lights out' automated processes (untested)
+- Developers of Metaschema
+  - who wish to compare implementation strategies and approaches
+- XSLT/XSpec students and devs
+  - since the codebase aims to be transparent and traceable as well as useful in operation

+### Aims

-* For new, regular and occasional users and developers of Metaschema-based technologies
+For new, regular and occasional users and developers of Metaschema-based technologies

   * MX aims to be easy to use and start using
   * Correct and trustworthy in what it attempts to do
   * And compatible with workflows using other conformant tools

-* For developers and maintainers of Metaschema-based data modeling and processing stacks, MX aims
+For developers and maintainers of Metaschema-based data modeling and processing stacks, MX aims

   * To be lightweight, easy to deploy, easy to adapt and useful,
   * To be versatile (given its scope of application, namely validation)
   * And to serve as a complement to other Metaschema tools and applications\*